Growing Inner Power in Therapy

 A Reflection for Therapist-Colleagues

-• Where is the power right now—inside me, inside my client, or balanced?
+How is power distributed: in me, in my client, or shared?

-• How can I keep clear roles while inviting clients to stand on their own feet?
+How can I honor my role while inviting the client to stand on their own feet?

 Walking Each Other Home